osantana-archive/django-zodb/README.rst

 ..
 Note:: This scheme has some small differences with other schemes because it returns a DB object instead of a Storage.
-It's a problem only in cases where you are creating the connection 'by hand' instead of use a high level API.
+It's a problem only in cases where you are creating the connection 'by hand' instead of use a higher level API.

 URIs Examples::